 Market Access for Pharmaceutical Products – trends and challenges

 This course will provide insight into the key principles and a practical understanding of ‘market access’ as it relates to the pharmaceutical industry.
-The course starts with an overview of the key stakeholders and current trends in the global market access of pharmaceuticals followed by a review of the hot topics, challenges and relevant issues through a combination of lectures, discussions, group work, and case studies.
+The course starts with an overview of the key stakeholders and current trends in the global market access of pharmaceuticals followed by a review of the challenges and relevant issues through a combination of lectures, discussions, group work, and case studies.